andreasWallner/tlvVisualizer/README.md

 information based on the tag types defined by EMVco.

 # Binary versions
-Binary versions of TLVVisualizer can be found at https://bintray.com/andreaswallner/TLVVisualizer/releases as P2 update sites.
-Use https://dl.bintray.com/andreaswallner/TLVVisualizer in Eclipse to install.
+Binary versions of TLVVisualizer can be found at https://bintray.com/andreaswallner/TLVVisualizer/Releases as P2 update sites.
+Use https://dl.bintray.com/andreaswallner/TLVVisualizer in Eclipse to install or get zip-Archive from bintray.
 The binary version is currently most likely outdated because of ongoing development.

 # Features